arpg/CU-Multi/README.md

 </p>

 # CU-MULTI Dataset

-The CU-MULTI Dataset: A dataset aimed to support multi-robot map-merging, inter-robot place recognition and loop-closure.
+The CU-MULTI Dataset: A dataset aimed to support multi-robot map-merging, inter-robot place recognition and loop-closure. **If you would like to download the dataset, you can do so [here](https://drive.google.com/drive/folders/1lrhCDy2flNDyyPkKeTmA8tNgFj4JxSwi?usp=sharing).**

 ## Dataset Statistics
 <div style="display: flex; justify-content: center;">
   <div>
     <table>